When you’re performing in a place of worship, it’s only natural that you want to sound your best.

 - Acoustic style guitar with an extra bit of attitude!

-- It’s a bit smaller than a dreadnought so it may not fit in well with some people’s playing styles
+- Slightly smaller size may not fit in well with some people’s playing styles

 - High action